CANIS: The Beginning

 The Genesis of CANIS

 I consider myself a life-long student, always trying to learn something new, taking mental notes, and finding ways to improve.
 As a hunter, an athlete, a military man, and a businessman, I have always attacked everything head first and dedicated myself to be the best.
-When not working, coaching or spending time with my wife and 4 kids, hunting has always been my “go-to”.
+When not working, coaching or spending time with my 4 kids, hunting has always been my “go-to”.
 It's my passion and always had the idea in the back of my head to find a way to create a business in the hunting arena.
 I’m 100% a gear head.
 I’ve worn it all, tried it all, and have closets full of clothing, footwear and accessories.
 When you are sitting in the deer stand for hours on end or on a 15 mile stalk, you have a lot of time to think.
 While a lot of the gear I was wearing made sense, I saw a lot of opportunities and I thought, given my resources, I could assemble a team to do it better.